How this entrepreneur reduced idle time by 30%

 The results amazed Duclos.
 Idle time fell up to 30%, while output shot up 15% without any increase in hours for his 45 employees.
 The company broke its production record in June.

-Most small and medium‑sized businesses can make significant productivity improvements at a relatively small cost, says BDC Business Consultant Stéphane Chrusten who worked with Duclos.
+Most small and medium‑sized businesses can make significant productivity improvements at a relatively small cost, says BDC Senior Business Advisor Stéphane Chrusten who worked with Duclos.

 Only 15 to 20% of an employee’s work day is spent on purely productive activities in the average Canadian small and medium‑sized business.